Enforcing Katz and PageRank Centrality Measures in Complex Networks: Introduction

 \section{Introduction}

 A centrality measure quantifies the relative importance of a node in a complex network.
-It involves computing a centrality score for each node using various definitions of importance, among the most widely used are the Katz~\cite{Katz195339}, total communicability~\cite{10.1093/comnet/cnt007}, eigenvector~\cite{landau1895relativen,Schoenberg1969}, PageRank~\cite{Page1998107}, and matrix-function based~\cite{MR2736969} centrality indexes.
+It involves computing a centrality score for each node using various definitions of importance, among the most widely used are the Katz~\cite{Katz195339}, total communicability~\cite{10.1093/comnet/cnt007}, eigenvector~\cite{landau1895relativen,Schoenberg1969}, PageRank~\cite{Page1998107}, and matrix-function based centrality indexes~\cite{MR2736969}.
 These scores represent the node's influence within the network, assuming that nodes with higher centrality scores are considered more central or influential.
 Network analysis applications of centrality measures include identifying central decision-makers, analyzing network dynamics, and studying the spread of information or epidemics.

-In this work, we analyse the problem of modifying the connections of a given complex network to produce a perturbed network having assigned target Katz or PageRank centralities of the nodes.
-For instance, increasing a specific node's Katz or PageRank centrality might be desirable to make it more influential in the network or decrease the centrality of the most important node.
-This could be achieved by promoting connections to or from suitable nodes or by altering their attributes.
+In this work, we analyse the problem of modifying the connections of a given complex network to produce a perturbed network having assigned target Katz or PageRank centralities of the nodes. {For example, enhancing a specific node's Katz or PageRank centrality may be desirable to increase its influence within the network or to reduce the centrality of the most dominant nodes.} This could be achieved by promoting connections to or from suitable nodes or by altering their attributes.
 However, it would be desirable to modify the network not to alter its topology and to be as small as possible.